Heat to Light

 seeing the lightThe Light said, “I am Jesus who you called for help and I’m healing you.”

-Then great light came out of the Light and came over him, flowed though him and he felt warmth and peace.
+Then great light came out of the Light and came over him, flowed through him and he felt warmth and peace.
 Immediately all pain and weakness disappeared and he found himself well and happy in the living room again.

 He changed his mind about killing himself and decided that there was point in living now since he was well and somebody heard his prayer.
 From that day on, he started proclaiming that Jesus Christ healed him.